Check out the details on the 2015 Avenue of Angels Celebration that will be held December 1 - 5

 Welcome to Waupun...

-Don't forget to mark your calendars for Celebrate Waupun, which will be held July 3-6 in 2013, the Waupun Truck n Show and Volksfest.
+Don't forget to mark your calendars for Celebrate Waupun, the Waupun Truck n Show and Volksfest.
 The Truck n Show is one of the nation's largest truck shows and includes a magnificent display of lights during the Friday night, Lights of the Night convoy.

 Photo courtesy of the Horicon Marsh International Education Center.